Beducated (founded by Phil Steinweber & Mariah Freya): www.beducated.com

 Hold Me Tight Online (created by Dr. Sue Johnson): www.holdmetightonline.com

 The research-based program will guide you in using seven conversations that help you break out of the same distressed fights and away from that sensation that your partner doesn’t “get” you.
 Even if your relationship feels already on solid footing, you’ll be surprised at how these conversations will deepen and strengthen your bond.
 You will become an expert in changing your emotional music with your sweetheart so your relationship can be more pleasant, safe, and rewarding.
 For a long time emotion was shunned as a consideration for change in couple’s therapy, but now we live in an age where it has been discovered that emotion in fact promotes couple growth instead of stymies it.
 Quizzes accompany the program videos for comprehension.
 The Hold Me Tight conversations are supported by research studies in growing intimacy between partners.
-While $297 is not a small amount of money, it is about the cost of a couple of counseling sessions, and it is significantly cheaper than the cost of a break-up and the emotional heartache of dissolution.
+While $297 is not a small amount of money, it is about the cost of a couple of counseling sessions, and it is significantly cheaper than the cost of a break-up and the emotional heartache of dissolution if you both would like to save the partnership.

 Relationship IQ Quiz (from Michele Weiner-Davis): http://divorcebusting.com/a_relationship_iq_quiz.htm